introtoxicXXl/donaty/_answer.md

 #### Answer: C

-<i>Write your explanation here</i>
- In this case, "2" is a string, and when it's concatenated with the number 1.
-Since one operand is a string, JavaScript converts 1 to a string and performs string concatenation, resulting in the string "12".
+<i>In this case, "2" is a string, and when it's concatenated with the number 1.
+Since one operand is a string, JavaScript converts 1 to a string and performs string concatenation, resulting in the string "12".</i>

 </p>
 </details>